Patrick Warburton: Personal life

 In 1991, Warburton married Cathy Jennings, whom he met in college.
-They have three sons and one daughter.
+The couple have three sons, including Talon Warburton, and one daughter.
 They live in Santa Rosa Valley, California.
+In his free time, Warburton enjoys birdwatching and playing golf.

 Warburton is a Christian, and has said that he is willing to turn off Family Guy "when it takes its religious humor too far", perceiving such moments "as diminished returns".
+His mother, Barbara Warburton, is a member of the Parents Television Council, which is severely critical of Family Guy, on which he voices Joe Swanson.
+Politically, Warburton is a centrist, describing himself as a "lifelong conservative" with "very liberal views" on some issues.

-Warburton is a "lifelong conservative" but admits to having "very liberal views" on other issues.
+Warburton has been involved in charitable acts.
+He and his wife have visited patients at St Jude’s Children’s Hospital.
+He also hosts an annual celebrity golf tournament, “The Warburton,” in Palm Desert to raise money for the hospital.
+The event combines golf, music, and the local community; in total, he has raised over 30 million dollars since the event's inception in 2005.